deephyper/benchmark/lib/PINNBench/README.md

 - [x] `lc_valid_loss`: Same as `lc_train_X` but for validation data.
 - [x] `duration_batch_inference`: average inference time for a single data point.

-### Multi-objective Optimization (MOO)
+### Multi-Objective Optimization (MOO)

-MOO is supported for Diffusion-reaction PINN benchmark.
+MOO is supported for the Diffusion-reaction PINN benchmark.
 To enable MOO, set environment variable `DEEPHYPER_BENCHMARK_MOO = "1"`.
 There are 4 objectives under MOO

 - Validation PDE loss.
 - Validation boundary and initial condition solution loss.
-- Number of trainable parameters.
+- The number of trainable parameters.
 - Batch inference duration.